1) What is Linux?

 CLI is short for Command Line Interface.
-This interface allows user to type declarative commands to instruct the computer to perform operations.
-CLI offers an advantage in that there is greater flexibility.
-However, other users who are already accustom with using GUI find it difficult to remember commands including attributes that come with it.
+This interface allows the user to type declarative commands to instruct the computer to perform operations.
+CLI offers greater flexibility.
+However, other users who are already accustomed to using GUI find it difficult to remember commands including attributes that come with it.

 14) What is GUI?

-GUI, or Graphical User Interface, makes use of images and icons that users click and manipulate as a way of communicating with the computer.
-Instead of having to remember and type commands, the use of graphical elements makes it easier to interact with the system, as well as adding more attraction through images, icons and colors.
+GUI, or Graphical User Interface, make use of images and icons that users click and manipulate as a way of communicating with the computer.
+Instead of having to remember and type commands, the use of graphical elements makes it easier to interact with the system, as well as adding more attraction through images, icons, and colors.

 15) How do you open a command prompt when issuing a command?